StephanArnas/CraftUI/README.md

     Info="Pick a date between yesterday dans 30 days ahead."/>
 ```

-## CfCollectionPopup
+## CfCollectionSingleSelectionPopup

-CfCollectionPopup is a custom Popup control that displays a list of selectable items in a bottom-sheet style interface.
+CfCollectionSingleSelectionPopup is a custom Popup control that displays a list of selectable items in a bottom-sheet style interface where only one item can be selected at a time.

 - **Title** Sets the header text displayed at the top of the popup
 - **ItemsSource** The collection of items to display in the popup list
 - **SelectedItem** The currently selected item (two-way bindable)
 - **ItemDisplay** Defines which property of the items should be displayed as text

-> This component forms the foundation for the CfPickerPopup control and is used throughout the application to provide consistent selection experiences.
+> This component forms the foundation for the **CfPickerPopup** control and is used throughout the application to provide consistent selection experiences.
 Additional implementation examples can be found in the Use Cases section of the Demo app.

+## CfCollectionMultiSelectionPopup

+CfCollectionSingleSelectionPopup is a custom Popup control that displays a list of selectable items in a bottom-sheet style interface where multiple items can be selected.

+- **Title** Sets the header text displayed at the top of the popup
+- **ItemsSource** The collection of items to display in the popup list
+- **SelectedItems** The collection of selected items (two-way bindable)
+- **ItemDisplay** Defines which property of the items should be displayed as text

+> This component forms the foundation for the **CfMultiPickerPopup** control and is used throughout the application to provide consistent selection experiences.
+Additional implementation examples can be found in the Use Cases section of the Demo app.

 # Articles

 I wrote articles to explain how I built this library.
-If you’re curious about the backstage, have a look here.
+If you’re curious about the backstage, have a look below.

 ## CraftUI library